Brian Monteith: Early life and education

 Monteith was born in January 1958 in Edinburgh, Scotland.
 He was educated at Portobello High School and Heriot-Watt University in Edinburgh.
 He was a member of the Federation of Conservative Students.
 He also organised a successful campaign to take Heriot-Watt out of the National Union of Students which they subsequently rejoined.

 Early career

 Following university Monteith initially worked as a researcher for Thatcherite London-based think tank, the Centre for Policy Studies.

 Monteith moved on to work in the public relations arena for Michael Forsyth Associates – Monteith shared a flat in London with his mentor and boss Michael Forsyth.
 Later Monteith set up Leith Communications public relations company in Edinburgh.
 The company however went bust in the early 1990s owing over £50,000 to creditors.
-This crisis forced Monteith to withdraw from standing for the Scottish Conservative Party against Labour's John Smith in Monklands East in the 1992 general election.
+This crisis forced Monteith to withdraw from standing for the Scottish Conservatives against Labour's John Smith in Monklands East in the 1992 general election.

 Monteith went on to be the leader of the unsuccessful Think Twice "No-No" campaign in the 1997 Scottish devolution referendum which opposed the creation of the Scottish Parliament.